ISO 9004-3 1993 Guidelines in Plain English

 • Ask your marketing personnel to:

-• See if there is a demand for the
+• See if there is demand for product you wish to develop.

-• Define the market demand and
+• Define market demand and clarify who needs product.

-• Specify exactly what customers
+• Specify exactly what customers expect from your product.

-• Explain customer needs and
+• Explain customer needs and expectations to personnel.

 Prepare a product brief